Towards Defending Multiple $\ell_p$-norm Bounded Adversarial Perturbations via Gated Batch Normalization: Conclusions

 \section{Conclusions}

-Most adversarial defenses are typically tailored to a single perturbation type (\eg, small $\ell_{\infty}$-noise), but offer no guarantees against other attacks.
-To better understand this phenomenon, we explored the \emph{multi-domain} hypothesis that different types of adversarial perturbations are drawn from different domains.
-Guided by this hypothesis, we propose a novel building block for DNNs, \emph{Gated Batch Normalization} (GBN), which consists of a gated network and a multi-branches BN layer.
+Most adversarial defenses are tailored to a single perturbation type (\eg, small $\ell_{\infty}$-noise), but offer no guarantees against multiple $\ell_p$ bounded adversarial attacks.
+To better understand this phenomenon, we explored the \emph{multi-domain} hypothesis that different $\ell_p$ bounded adversarial perturbations are drawn from different domains.
+Thus, we propose a novel building block for DNNs, \emph{Gated Batch Normalization} (GBN), which consists of a gated network and a multi-branches BN layer.
 The gated sub-network separates different perturbation types, and each BN branch is in charge of a single perturbation type and learns the domain-specific statistics for input transformation.
 Then, features from different branches are aligned as domain-invariant representations for the subsequent layers.
-Extensive experiments on MNIST, CIFAR-10, and Tiny-ImageNet demonstrate that our method outperforms previous proposals against multiple perturbation types by large margins of 10-20\%.
+Extensive experiments on MNIST, CIFAR-10, and Tiny-ImageNet demonstrate that our GBN outperforms previous proposals against $\ell_1$, $\ell_2$, and $\ell_{\infty}$ adversarial attacks by large margins.